Category Archives: Exploring Staten Island

 View original post 916 more words

-Day One Hundred and Thirty One: Meeting Staten Island Chuck at the Staten Island Zoo on Groundhog’s Day, February 2nd, 2019 (Revisited February 2nd, 2020)
+Day One Hundred and Thirty One: Meeting Staten Island Chuck at the Staten Island Zoo on Groundhog’s Day, February 2nd, 2019 (Revisited February 2nd, 2020 and February 2nd, 2025)

 I had planned to go out to Punxsutawney, PA again for Groundhog’s Day but the weather really turned this year.
 There was an Arctic Vortex (or whatever they are calling it this week) and the weather plunged in Pennsylvania.
 It was going to be 20 degrees on Groundhog’s Day (that meant 0 degrees that night) and raining when I would drive home on Sunday and I thought that would be over doing it for me.

 I later saw that it did go up to 38 degrees that day in Punxsutawney, higher than expected but the overnight Friday night into Saturday was 4 degrees and sorry but the thought of standing in Gobbler’s Knob for five and a half hours in that weather was too much.
 I did that in 2016 in 30 degrees and that was bad enough.
-I will wait until next year.
+I will wait until next year (I did not go back until eight years later).

-My blog on visiting Punxsutawney, PA in 2016 for Groundhog’s Day:
+My blog on visiting Punxsutawney, PA in 2016 and 2024 for Groundhog’s Day:

 https://wordpress.com/post/mywalkinmanhattan.com/994